kairos-io/kairos/README.md

 ## Features

 - At the current state c3OS can create multiple-node Kubernetes cluster with [k3s](https://k3s.io) - all k3s features are supported
-- Nodes can optionally connect autonomously via full-mesh p2p hybrid VPN network.
-It allows to stretch a cluster up to 10000 km! c3OS can create private virtual network segments to enhance your cluster perimeter without any SPOF.
 - Upgrades can be done manually via CLI or with Kubernetes.
 Distribution of upgrades are done via container registries.
 - An Immutable distribution which you can configure to your needs, while keep staying immutable
 - Node configuration via a single cloud-init config file.
+- Handle airgap upgrades with in-cluster container registries
 - Extend the image in runtime or build time via Kubernetes Native API
 - Plans to support CAPI, with full device lifecycle management
 - Plans to support up to rke2, kubeadm, and much more!
+- Nodes can optionally connect autonomously via full-mesh p2p hybrid VPN network.
+It allows to stretch a cluster up to 10000 km! c3OS can create private virtual network segments to enhance your cluster perimeter without any SPOF.

 ## More than a Linux distribution